Creamy Spinach Dip

 Directions

-1. Take your cream cheese and frozen spinach out of the refrigerator and bring it up to room temperature.
+1. Take the cream cheese and frozen spinach out of the refrigerator and let them come up to room temperature.

 2. Preheat oven to 400-degrees.